microsoft/teams-ai/js/samples/04.q.questBot/README.md

 # Teams Conversation Bot

-Bot Framework v4 Conversation Bot sample for Teams.
+Bot Framework v4 Quest Bot sample for Teams.

-This bot has been created using [Bot Framework](https://dev.botframework.com).
-This sample shows how to incorporate basic conversational flow into a Teams application.
+how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.

-## To try this sample in Teams
+## Setting up the sample

 1. Clone the repository